 Las Vegas Strip @ Tropicana

 There is an area in front of the Tropicana Hotel & Casino that gets very little foot traffic.
 It faces the Las Vegas Strip and depending upon the angle of the shot, the MGM Grand, New York, New York or Excalibur Hotels can be in the background.
-I’ve shot here at night before, but I think an early morning or late afternoon shoot would produce even better results.
+I’ve shot here at night before, but I think early morning or late afternoon session would produce even better results.

 Las Vegas Strip @ Flamingo

 There are so many cool backgrounds to shoot against day or night, including the Milky Way.
-There are the Artist, Ghosts of the Last Supper and Ghost Rider sculptures, an old abandoned truck, numerous abandoned buildings, Lady Desert: Venus of Nevada cinder block sculpture, Tribute to Shorty Harris statue, Sit Here! a giant ceramic tile covered sofa, an old caboose, an old water/fuel tank, an abandoned, stripped car, and more.
+There are the Artist, Ghosts of the Last Supper and Ghost Rider sculptures, an old abandoned truck (the truck has been moved from this spot to a less photogenic spot, but will still work), numerous abandoned buildings, Lady Desert: Venus of Nevada cinder block sculpture, Tribute to Shorty Harris statue, Sit Here! a giant ceramic tile covered sofa, an old caboose, an old water/fuel tank, an abandoned, stripped car, and more.

 Downtown Las Vegas & The Arts District

 Fremont Street, Arts District, Container Park… these are just a few awesome places to shoot in downtown Las Vegas.
-There is so much street art to use as backdrops too.
+There is so much street art to use as backgrounds too.
 Damsel Doll and I shot in the Arts District.

-Rock-A-Hoola Abandoned Waterpark
+Rock-A-Hoola Abandoned Water Park

-Valley of Fire
+Valley of Fire State Park

-Red Rock Canyon
+Red Rock Canyon National Conservation Area

 Lots of photographers and models shoot here, but even so, I’d like to as well.
 Sunrise or sunset would be best, but that also depends upon the season.
 Red Rock Canyon opens at 6:00 AM and closes at dusk.
-Book your Red Rock Canyon shoot.

 Spring Mountain Ranch State Park